mdolidon/endlines/README.md

 Operating systems
 -----------------

-I provide support for **Linux, all BSDs and OSX**.
-Any POSIX compliant system should be supported out of the box.
+Endlines is known to have been compiled and run out of the box on Apple OSX, several Linux distributions and IBM AIX.
+I provide support for all POSIX compliant operating sytems.

 Endlines *may* compile and run on Windows provided the proper POSIX header files are available.
 I won't provide any support for it, but pull requests helping with Windows support will be welcome.